tacman/leapt-demo/README.md

 task stop
 ```

-Then configure AWS config in your `.env.local` file (based on `.env` file) and head to the URL provided by Symfony CLI.
+Then configure AWS config in your `.env.local` file (based on `.env` file) if you want to test S3 upload and head to the URL provided by Symfony CLI.